 Sr. Carol Keehan, DC

-Sister Carol Keehan, DC is the ninth president and Chief Executive Officer of the Catholic Health Association of the United States, the largest non-profit healthcare provider in the country.
+Sister Carol Keehan, DC was the ninth president and Chief Executive Officer of the Catholic Health Association of the United States, the largest non-profit healthcare provider in the country, from 2005 until 2019.

 Sr. Carol has worked in administrative and governance positions at hospitals sponsored by the Daughters of Charity and healthcare, insurance, and educational organizations for more than 35 years.
 In addition, she has been a member of